martinconnarty/CodeSnippets/Merger/readme.md

 ## Manual Merge Usage

-In the template, put whatever you like in there.
-Where replacements are needed use

-`#{fieldname}#` as the placeholders
+[martinconnarty.github.io/index.html
+](martinconnarty.github.io/index.html)

+In the template, put your text based file which you want to make a form entry.
+Ensure all placeholders are: `#{fieldname}#`

 Press enter, and each fieldname becomes a form option